 The West End supports London’s £22 billion visitor economy.
 In 200 million visits a year people spend an estimated £11 billion in its hotels, restaurants, bars and shops, which in turn support 200,000 jobs across the capital.
 The West End Partnership (WEP) is investing almost £500 million over the next 15 years in the West End to improve the area, encourage growth and ensure that it continues to be an exciting and modern world-class destination.
-The West End Partnership is formed of London Borough of Camden; Westminster City Council; Transport for London; Greater London Authority; local Business Improvement Districts, residents, business and more.
+The West End Partnership is formed of London Borough of Camden; Westminster City Council; Transport for London; Greater London Authority; local Business Improvement Districts, residents, business, fleet operators and more.

-Deliver London Project Officer
+Deliver London Project Manager